Mount Penang Juvenile Justice Centre

 The Mount Penang Juvenile Justice Centre is a heritage-listed former juvenile detention centre, now a parkland and redevelopment precinct known as Mount Penang Parklands.
 It is situated on the Pacific Highway at Somersby, Central Coast, New South Wales, Australia.
 It was designed by James Nangle and built from 1912 by the New South Wales Public Works Department.

 It was also known as The Farm Home for Boys, Girrakool and Kariong Juvenile Detention Centre.
-It was added to the New South Wales State Heritage Register on 19 September 2003.
+It was added to the New South Wales State Heritage Register in September 2003.
 Today, Mount Penang Parklands is a redevelopment precinct containing parks and gardens, a high school, an events park, commercial and office space and residential development.

 History

 Indigenous and early colonial use

 The area and surrounding Central Coast are the traditional lands of the Darkinjung language group of Aboriginal people.
 "Kariong" is said to be an Aboriginal word meaning "meeting place".

-An Aboriginal sites study in 1994 for the City of Gosford area included the Mount Penang site.
+A 1994 Aboriginal sites study for the City of Gosford area included the Mount Penang site.
 Evidence of pre-European sites found are associated with the Hawkesbury Sandstone formations, being rock engravings, grinding groove sites and shelters with both art and occupation deposit.
 Common motifs found at rock engraving sites include, what appear to be kangaroos and marine animals such as whales, fish and eels.
 Human forms have also been recorded throughout the region.
 Some rock platforms contain many motifs, while other sites may only a small number of engraved figures.

-European colonisation of the Gosford district began in the 1820s, with the main points of entry being Brisbane Water in the east and Mangrove Creek (a tributary of the Hawkesbury River) in the west.
+European colonisation of the Gosford district began in the 1820s, with the main points of entry being Brisbane Water in the east and Mangrove Creek, a tributary of the Hawkesbury River, in the west.
 Most of the development subsequently occurred in the eastern or coastal sector.

 Early settlement of the district can be divided into two phases: